CosmWasm/cw-template/Importing.md

 look through the code.
 A glance at `examples/schema.rs` to make sure it is outputing all relevant structs from `contract.rs`, and also ensure `src/lib.rs` is just the default wrapper (nothing funny going on there).
 After this point, we can dive into the contract code itself.
-Check the flows for the handle methods, any invariants and permission checks that should be there, and a reasonable data storage format.
+Check the flows for the execute methods, any invariants and permission checks that should be there, and a reasonable data storage format.

 You can dig into the contract as far as you want, but it is important to make sure there